debanandanpradhan/santaan-bot/README.md

 ```
 # Frontend Setup:

-### 7. Navigate to the frontend folder and run these in command line
+### 7. Navigate to the frontend folder and run these in command line if setting up from scratch
-`npm install`

-`npm install axios firebase react react-dom react-router-dom react-scripts`
+`npm install axios firebase react react-dom react-router-dom react-scripts` else if cloning `npm install`
 ### 8. create a .env file in backend folder and paste these
 ```
 REACT_APP_FIREBASE_API_KEY=